ctarn/TargetWizard.jl/doc/src/tutorial_prot.md

 The RT values are estimated using PSM and MS1.
 The size is the total length, instead of radius.

+#### LC Length
+LC Length of the LC-MS/MS experiment.
+`Inf` is also valid.
+RT values will be trimmed using the length.

 #### List Format
 TargetWizard Support three formats:
 - TargetWizard: most detailed format, including many useful information.